Enforce Custody & Visitation

 Court bw 4.
 Attend the Hearing

 The judge will hear from both of you at the hearing and decide what to do.
 Most hearings are happening by video.
 You should receive instructions on how to attend the hearing after you get the date.
-Learn more about remote hearings on the court's informational page.
+Learn more about remote hearings on the Remote Hearing page.
 If you want to attend the hearing in person, check with your judge's staff first to find out if you will be allowed in person.

 The judge may offer "makeup" visitation for you and the children.
 Let the judge know if you have a proposal for when you would like the children to make up for the time you lost.